AlexQianjin/wits-screen/README.md

 09/29/2020 | 1 | Implement the daily module
 09/29/2020 | 3 | Implement the back-end of the birthday board and integrate with front-end 09/30/2020 | 6 | Integrate the UI style
+10/27/2020 | 1 | Updated the api key of the weather api

 ## Release History
 Date | Summary